pareidolia: noun par·ei·do·lia

 For some of the

-faces, I'll create a simple silhouette to frame the photo with, to accentuate what we saw.
+faces, I'll create a silhouette to frame the photo with, to accentuate what we saw.
 I call these silhouettes.
 You can check them out on my flicker

 page,